 Elaine Gould, Behind Bars (Faber Music).
 An excellent and very thorough encyclopedia of music engraving standards.
 Best for the advanced user of notation software looking to learn to create publisher-quality work.

-Recommended web sites and forums
+Recommended resources and forums

-- Unofficial Sibelius forum
+- Sibelius forum

 - Avid Sibelius Users (Facebook)